UCAS Medicine Application Guide 2025

 It is also important to note that if you are successful in securing an interview at one or more medical schools, part of your interview will focus on the work experience you have undertaken.
 Read more in our work experience guide, which gives information on the different areas you could consider when arranging work experience placements.

-All UK medical schools require students to sit a medical admissions test.
-This is either the UCAT or the BMAT.
-The exams cover similar topics but are structured differently.
-Our UCAT and BMAT guides will give you more information.
+43 of the 44 UK medical schools require students to sit the UCAT, a medical admissions test.
+This test evaluates your critical thinking and reasoning skills rather than content knowledge and is split into 4 sections.
+Our UCAT guides will give you more information.

-Whichever admissions test you are required to sit, both require substantial preparation and study.
-Our 1-1 UCAT tutors or 1-1 BMAT tutors can support you in preparing for these exams through a personalised study plan.
+Our 1-1 UCAT tutors can support you in preparing for these exams through a personalised study plan.

 5. UCAS Personal Statement